Chuang Guandong: Historical background

-Inner Manchuria, also called Guandong (literally, "east of the pass" referring to Shanhai Pass at the east end of the Great Wall of China) or Guanwai (關外 (Guānwài, outside of the pass)), used to be a land of sparse population, inhabited mainly by the Tungusic peoples.
+Manchuria, also called Guandong (literally, "east of the pass" referring to Shanhai Pass at the east end of the Great Wall of China) or Guanwai (關外 (Guānwài, outside of the pass)), used to be a land of sparse population, inhabited mainly by the Tungusic peoples.
 In 1668 during the reign of the Kangxi Emperor, the Qing government decreed a further prohibition of non-Eight Banner people relocating into this area.

-However, Qing rule saw a massively increasing amount of Han people both illegally and legally streaming into Manchuria and settling down to cultivate land as Manchu landlords desired Han peasants to rent their land and grow grain; most Han migrants were not evicted as they went over the Great Wall and Willow Palisade.
+However, Qing rule saw a massively increasing number of Han people both illegally and legally streaming into Manchuria and settling down to cultivate land as Manchu landlords desired Han peasants to rent their land and grow grain; most Han migrants were not evicted as they went over the Great Wall and Willow Palisade.
 During the eighteenth century, Han people farmed 500,000 hectares of privately owned land in Manchuria and 203,583 hectares of lands which were part of courier stations, noble estates, and Banner lands.
 In Manchuria, ethnic Han made up 80% of the population of garrisons and towns.

 Han farmers were resettled from northern China by the Qing to the area along the Liao River to restore the land to cultivation.
 Wasteland was reclaimed by Han squatters in addition to other Han who rented land from Manchu landlords.
 Despite officially prohibiting Han settlement on the Manchu and Mongol lands, by the 18th century the Qing decided to settle Han refugees from northern China who were suffering from famine, floods, and drought into Manchuria and Inner Mongolia.
 By the 1780s, Han people farmed 500,000 hectares in Manchuria and tens of thousands of hectares in Inner Mongolia.
 The Qianlong Emperor allowed Han peasants suffering from drought to move into Manchuria despite him issuing edicts in favor of banning them from 1740 to 1776.
 Han tenant farmers rented or even claimed title to land from the "imperial estates" and Manchu Bannerlands in the area.
 Besides moving into the Liao area in southern Manchuria, the path linking Jinzhou, Fengtian, Tieling, Changchun, Hulun, and Ningguta was settled by Han people during the Qianlong Emperor's rule.
 By 1800, the Han were the majority in urban areas of Manchuria.
-To increase the Imperial Treasury's revenue, the Qing sold formerly Manchu lands along the Sungari to Han people at the beginning of the Daoguang Emperor's reign, and Han people filled up most of Manchuria's towns by the 1840s according to Abbé Huc.
+To increase the Imperial Treasury's revenue, the Qing sold formerly Manchu lands along the Songhua River to Han people at the beginning of the Daoguang Emperor's reign, and Han people filled up most of Manchuria's towns by the 1840s according to Abbé Huc.